HDFGroup/hsds/docs/design/hsds_arch/hsds_arch.rst

 * Clients can be one or more remote processes sending request serially or asynchronously
 * LB (Load Balancer) is a infrastructure component that round robins request to SN nodes
-* VPC (Virtual Private Cloud) provides security so that access to SN/DN/HN ports is only availalble to load balancer or internal componens
+* VPC (Virtual Private Cloud) provides network isolation so that access to SN/DN/HN ports is only available to load balancer or internal components
-* SN (Sevice Node) nodes can send requests to any of the DN nodes
+* SN (Service Node) nodes can send requests to any of the DN nodes
 * DN (Data Node) nodes get request fro SN nodes, and make requests to object store (but don't talk to each other)
 * Object store is virtually partitioned by the number  of DN nodes
 * HN (Head Node) managed coordination of nodes and overall state of the system
-* AN (Async Node) performs non time sensitive background tasks (e.g. deleting anonymous objects)
+* AN (Async Node) performs non-time sensitive background tasks (e.g. deleting anonymous objects)
-* AN is configured to recieve notifications from any change in the object store
+* AN is configured to receive notifications from any change in the object store

 Service Node
 ************

 The Service Node (SN) component receives client requests (typically through a load balancer) and forwards requests to 1 or more DN nodes to perform the requested action.

-Responsiblities of SN:
+Responsibilities of SN:

 #.
 Validate that the request is well-formed
 #.
 Authenticate username and password